ga-wdi-boston/js/README.md

 ### Flow Control

 Remember how we used node as a REPL earlier?
 It actually has a completely different use as well--as a script runner.
-Let's see how that works below using some examples of flow control.
+Let's see how that works while we explore some examples of flow control.

-To start, make sure you're in the 'lib' folder and add 3 files using the touch command from your terminal.
+To start, make sure you're in the 'lib' folder and add 3 files using the `touch` command from your terminal.

-touch greeter.js psychic.js forLoop.js five.js
+`touch greeter.js psychic.js forLoop.js five.js`

 The `if` statement:
-Open greeter.js and we'll type some code in...
+  Open `greeter.js` and we'll type some code in...

 ```js
 'use strict';